cairthenn/maga/ReadMe.md

 #### Settings ####

-* Oseem uses 'settings.xml' in its data folder for all settings.
+* MAGA uses 'settings.xml' in its data folder for all settings.
 * If you choose to edit this manually, this file uses **extdata.lua** in the main addon folder for augment naming schemes.